Zhang-Yihao/zhang-yihao.github.io/_pages/about.md

 - *2024.09 - 2028.06 (expected)*, PhD, School of Mathematical Sciences, Peking University.

 # 💬 Talks
+- *2024.09*, Presented our work, [On the Duality Between Sharpness-Aware Minimization and Adversarial Training](https://arxiv.org/pdf/2402.15152), in Yantai University.
 - *2024.04*, Presented our work on [Adversarial Representation Engineering](https://arxiv.org/pdf/2404.13752) in an internal talk in Huawei.
 - *2023.06*, Presented my paper "Using Z3 for Formal Modeling and Verification of FNN Global Robustness" on SEKE 2023.